 We are working to transform the Tanzanian cotton and textiles sectors, forestry sectors in Kenya and Tanzania, and the Tanzanian and Rwandan tea sectors.
 Transforming these sectors would benefit many people, but we are seeking impact beyond this.
 As such, rather than start more programmes, we have invested resources in building two local independent organisations - Kenya Markets Trust and Msingi - to undertake similar work and influence the broader debate on economic growth in East Africa.
 Proactively building these organisations allows each to develop in-house capabilities and learning, and ensures there are long-term platforms across the region with the knowledge, skills and networks needed to drive sector transformation.
-With local boards and staff, they will also be ideally placed to engage effectively with governments and influence wider change by furthering the debate on how to ensure economic growth benefits poor people in East Africa.
-With our partner organisations, we are already running 12 sector programmes.
-Transformation of these sectors would raise incomes or create jobs for at least 4.5 million East Africans, and improve the lives of an estimated 25 million people.
+With local boards and staff, they will also be ideally placed to engage effectively with governments and influence wider change by furthering the debate on how to ensure economic growth benefits more people in East Africa.
+With our partner organisations, we are already running II sector programmes.
+Transformation of these sectors would raise incomes or create jobs for more than 9 million East Africans, and improve the lives of at least 40 million people.
 Yet many other sectors also need support.
 Each programme and organisation thus aims to capture what is working and what is not, and share this with other stakeholders - particularly governments and donors - so that they can benefit from our learning.
-Given their crucial roles in creating the right environment for growth, we seek especially strong relationships with governments.
-This is to resolve issues in the sectors we operate in, and so we can share relevant learning beyond these sectors.
-For example, lessons from the cotton sector could benefit broader efforts to reform Tanzania's other major cash crops, greatly scaling impact.
-In this way, we aim to contribute to a wider movement, and to see a series of sectors in East Africa and beyond transformed by us and by others.
-This would lead to large-scale and lasting change, accelerating economic growth, creating jobs, raising incomes and reducing poverty.
-TRANSFORMING SECTORS by directly implementing ambitious, long-term programmes SHARING OUR LEARNING to help governments, donors and others improve approaches to sector transformation BUILDING EAST AFRICAN ORGANISATIONS to transform sectors and lead the long-term agenda on sector transformation regionally COMPETITIVE Firms compete in target markets by raising productivity, efficiency and quality, and innovating to develop new products orways of working INCLUSIVE Sector creates sustained improvements in living standards for the greatest number of people possible - with growth improving equity and empowerment RESILIENT Sector can adapt and evolve to overcome new challenges and create new opportunities, maintaining competitiveness and inclusiveness OUR PORTFOLIO TANZANIAN COTTON SECTOR We are working with the Tanzania Cotton Board to reform sector governance and secure sustainable funding of crucial services so that more than 350,000 farmers can access the quality inputs and training they need to improve agronomy, increase yields and raise quality.
+We also place a strong focus on learning from others, knowing this is critical to our potential success.
+TRANSFORMING SECTORS by directly implementing ambitious, long-term programmes SHARING OUR LEARNING to help governments, donors and others improve approaches to sector transformation BUILDING EAST AFRICAN ORGANISATIONS to transform sectors and lead the long-term agenda on sector transformation regionally COMPETITIVE Firms compete in target markets by raising productivity, efficiency and quality, and innovating to develop new products or ways of working INCLUSIVE Sector creates sustained improvements in living standards for the greatest number of people possible - with growth improving equity and empowerment RESILIENT Sector can adapt and evolve to overcome new challenges and create new opportunities, maintaining competitiveness and inclusiveness OUR PORTFOLIO TANZANIAN COTTON SECTOR We are working with the Tanzania Cotton Board to reform sector governance and secure sustainable funding of crucial services so that more than 350,000 farmers can access the quality inputs and training they need to improve agronomy, increase yields and raise quality.
 This work, co-funded by DFID, aims to build the sector's resilience, allowing it to break free from cycles of frequent collapse and capture.
 Success would boost the national economy by ~\$170m a year, and lift at least 650,000 people out of poverty.
 TANZANIAN TEXTILES SECTOR We have set up a unit in Tanzania's Ministry of Industry, Trade and Investment to help sector stakeholders rapidly create jobs by developing the right infrastructure, business environment and skills to increase foreign and domestic investment.
 The government has highlighted textiles as crucial to its industrialisation strategy and aim of becoming a middle-income country by 2025.
 Our programme supports a 10-year goal to develop a globally competitive sector employing 200,000 workers and exporting over \$1 billion of garments per year.